-The regulatory compliance dashboard view can help focus your attention on the gaps in compliance with a standard or regulation that is important to you.
-This focused view also enables you to continuously monitor your compliance score over time within dynamic cloud and hybrid environments.
+Use the regulatory compliance dashboard to help focus your attention on the gaps in compliance with your chosen standards and regulations.
+This focused view also enables you to continuously monitor your compliance over time within dynamic cloud and hybrid environments.

-At the top of the screen, you see a dashboard with an overview of your compliance status with the set of supported compliance regulations.
-You can see your overall compliance score, and the number of passing vs. failing assessments associated with each standard.
+At the top of the screen is a dashboard with an overview of your compliance status with the set of supported compliance regulations.
+You'll see your overall compliance score, and the number of passing vs. failing assessments associated with each standard.

-Select a tab for a compliance standard that is relevant to you.
-You will see the list of all controls for that standard.
-For the applicable controls, you can view the details of passing and failing assessments associated with that control.
+Select a tab for a compliance standard that is relevant to you (1).
+You'll see which subscriptions the standard is applied on (2), and the list of all controls for that standard (3).
+For the applicable controls, you can view the details of passing and failing assessments associated with that control (4), and the number of affected resources (5).
 Some controls are grayed out.
-These controls do not have any Security Center assessments associated with them.
-You need to analyze the requirements for these and assess them in your environment on your own.
-Some of these may be process-related and not technical.
+These controls don't have any Security Center assessments associated with them.
+Check their requirements and assess them in your environment.
+Some of these might be process-related and not technical.

-To generate and download a PDF report summarizing your current compliance status for a particular standard, click Download report.
+To generate a PDF report with a summary of your current compliance status for a particular standard, select Download report.

-The report provides a high-level summary of your compliance status for the selected standard based on Security Center assessments data, and is organized according to the controls of that particular standard.
-The report can be shared with relevant stakeholders, and may serve to provide evidence to internal and external auditors.
+The report provides a high-level summary of your compliance status for the selected standard based on Security Center assessments data.
+The report's organized according to the controls of that particular standard.
+The report can be shared with relevant stakeholders, and might provide evidence to internal and external auditors.

 Improve your compliance posture

-Given the information in the Regulatory compliance dashboard, you can improve your compliance posture by resolving recommendations directly within the dashboard.
+Using the information in the regulatory compliance dashboard, improve your compliance posture by resolving recommendations directly within the dashboard.

-Click through any of the failing assessments that appear in the dashboard to view the details for that recommendation.
-Each recommendation includes a set of remediation steps that should be followed to resolve the issue.
+Select any of the failing assessments that appear in the dashboard to view the details for that recommendation.
+Each recommendation includes a set of remediation steps to resolve the issue.